 Where Do Brown Pelicans Nest?

 The State Bird of Louisiana nests in large colonies near the shore.
 They typically stick to saltwater bays or island shores.
-Brown Pelicans usually nest on the ground or on island cliffs, but sometimes they nest in low trees.
-Mangroves offer usable nest sites, especially when no preferred ground sites exist.
+Brown pelicans nest on the ground or island cliffs but sometimes in low trees.
+Mangroves offer usable nest sites, mainly when no preferred ground sites exist.

-Brown Pelicans form monogamous pairs each season, but they do not mate for life.
+Brown pelicans form monogamous pairs each season but do not mate for life.
 The female of each pair builds the nest.
-Sometimes the male helps to gather materials.
+Sometimes, the male helps to gather materials.
 Nests vary in shape and structure.
-Some birds simply make scrapes in the ground, while others pile sticks and debris to make a simple nest with an indentation.
+Some birds make scrapes in the ground, while others pile sticks and debris to make a simple nest with an indentation.
 Others make large nests out of sticks in the trees.

 Brown Pelican Eggs